Egyptian cobra: Description

 The Egyptian cobra is a large species.
 The head is large and depressed and slightly distinct from the neck.
 The neck of this species has long cervical ribs capable of expanding to form a hood, like all other cobras.
 The snout of the Egyptian cobra is moderately broad and rounded.
 The eye is quite big with a round pupil.
 The body of the Egyptian cobra is cylindrical and stout, with a long tail.
 The length of the Egyptian cobra is largely dependent on subspecies, geographical locale, and population.
 The most recognizable characteristics of this species are its head and hood.

 The colour is highly variable, but most specimens are some shade of brown, and often a "tear-drop" mark below the eye.
 Some are more copper-red or grey-brown in colour.
-Specimens from northwestern Africa (Morocco, Western Sahara) are almost entirely black.
+Specimens from northwestern Africa (Morocco) are almost entirely black.
 The ventral side is mostly a creamy white, yellow brown, grayish, blue grey, dark brown or black in colouration, often with dark spots.

 Scalation

 Naja haje has the following scalation.
-The dorsal scales at midbody number 19-20.
-The ventral scales number 191-220.
+The dorsal scales at midbody number 19–20.
+The ventral scales number 191–220.
 The anal plate is single.
 The subcaudal scales are paired and number 53-65.
 There is 1 preocular, 3 (or 2) postoculars, and 2 or 3 suboculars.
 The upper labials number 7 (rarely 6 or 8), and are separated from the eye by the suboculars.
 The lower labials number 8.
 The temporal scales are arranged 1+2 or 1+3, varying.